 Effective 18 January 2012, US Army Accessions Command was discontinued and the US Army Accessions Support Brigade was officially realigned under the Army Marketing and Research Group, a field operating agency of the Assistant Secretary of the Army for Manpower and Reserve Affairs.

 Today the battalion deploys across the United States to support the Army accessions effort with modern exhibit equipment with highly trained, NCO and civilian exhibitors.
 The battalion’s assets include a mobile fleet of over 20 exhibit and educational vehicles and multiple fixed exhibit systems in support of strategic level marketing targets.
-Also, included in the battalion are two National Science Center Semis, which provide hands-on science demonstrations to elementary and middle schools across the country.
 In addition, the battalion provides the Army accessions force with custom-manufactured graphics, exhibits and other multi-media items produced in the battalion’s government owned contractor-operated 53,000 sq. ft. fabrication and maintenance facility.